ABOUT THE COMPANY

 To enrich our community and our world with a theatre of great beauty that will touch the human heart, inspiring hope, compassion and understanding.

 Our premiere production was Vincent by Leonard Nimoy, presented in the spring of 2010.
 That was followed by Last Train to Nibroc.
 Since then we have presented three to four productions a year.
 Some highlights are listed below and you will find more photos in the Gallery.
-In the fall of 2015 we will begin our 7th season offering “theatre to warm the heart.”
+In the fall of 2019 we presented our 10th and final season of “theatre to warm the heart.”

 Jeannie Marlin Woods